Adventure Cruises in Spain

 Seville

 Although not on the coast, Seville is a cruising spot in Spain thanks to the river Guadalquivir.
-The city’s waterways can are great to travel around and enjoy the many historic churches, minarets, and Moorish palaces.
-Seville is a wonderful blend of modern architecture and historic buildings from all throughout Spain’s fascinating past.
+The city’s waterways are great for traveling around and enjoying historic churches, minarets, and Moorish palaces.
+Seville is a wonderful blend of modern architecture and historic buildings from throughout Spain’s fascinating past.
 It is also the place to experience the Andalusian culture with traditional flamenco dancing and many local delicacies, including the famous Seville oranges.

 Cadiz

-One of Spain’s oldest cities, a small ship cruise to Cadiz gives you a chance to see the multicultural nature of Spanish history.
+One of Spain’s oldest cities, a small ship cruise to Cadiz allows you to see the multicultural nature of Spanish history.
 Moorish eastern architecture sits alongside later Catholic cathedrals in great numbers.
-The city has so much to offer with the famous beach Playa de la Caleta right in the port of the town flanked by two historic castles.
+The city has so much to offer, with the famous beach Playa de la Caleta right in the town's port flanked by two historic castles.
 The region is also well known for its food, with seafood a particular delicacy thanks to the extensive fish market in the heart of the town.

 Canary Islands

-The land of the eternal Spring, a cruise around Spain’s Canary Islands, takes you on a journey across this varied and beautiful archipelago.
+The Land of the Eternal Spring, a cruise around Spain’s Canary Islands, takes you across this varied and beautiful archipelago.
 The lively and well-known islands of Tenerife, Gran Canaria, Fuerteventura, and Lanzarote have miles of beaches, charming towns, and year-round spring weather.
-The outlying islands of El Hierro, La Palma, and Gomera are an opportunity to see the untouched beauty of the Canaries and to encounter exciting marine life such as whales, dolphins, and turtles.
+The outlying islands of El Hierro, La Palma, and Gomera are an opportunity to see the Canaries' untouched beauty and encounter exciting marine life, such as whales, dolphins, and turtles.

 Best time to cruise in Spain

-Spring (March to May) is the best time to visit Spain for those who’d like to avoid the peak summer crowds.
+Spring (March to May) is the best time to visit Spain for those who want to avoid the peak summer crowds.
 There’s still plenty of sunshine, but emptier beaches and cities.
-The Canary Islands receive the winter sun between November and January, although the summer months bring in loads of tourists and adventure travellers.
+The Canary Islands receive the winter sun between November and January, although the summer brings in many tourists and adventure travelers.

-The weather is warm all year round, dipping below 20°C in the winter months of December to February, which is usually only in elevated areas.
-Winter brings the wildflowers like corn poppies and Cirsium that bloom in March and April alongside the dancing whales and dolphins in the ocean!
+The weather is warm all year round, dipping below 20°C in the winter months of December to February, usually only in elevated areas.
+Winter brings wildflowers like corn poppies and Cirsium that bloom in March and April alongside the dancing whales and dolphins in the ocean!
 In July and August, temperatures hover around 30°C with a cooling coastal breeze in most places.
-It dips slightly lower in September and October, making it the best time to visit the Canary Islands when the sea is still lovely and warm for swimming too.
+It dips slightly lower in September and October, making it the best time to visit the Canary Islands when the sea is lovely and warm for swimming.

 How to get to Spain

 Spain’s two largest airports, Madrid-Barajas and Barcelona-El Prat, are among Europe’s best-served, so finding flights into and out of the country is a cakewalk.
-Coming from elsewhere in Europe, it’s possible to fly into one of the many other smaller airports in Spain.
+Coming from elsewhere in Europe, it’s possible to fly into one of Spain's many other smaller airports.
 Coming to Spain by land from elsewhere in Europe is also possible since Barcelona serves as the main hub for international trains and buses from places like Paris and London.

 The Canary Islands are the southernmost point of Europe.
-There are many flights daily that connect the islands to most of the EU countries within a few hours.
+Many flights daily connect the islands to most of the EU countries within a few hours.
 But the easiest way to reach the Canary Islands is usually via a two-hour flight from Madrid.
-However, for adventurous travellers with a bit more time on their hands, the Canary Islands are accessible from Spain via a ferry from either Huelva or Cádiz.
+However, for adventurous travelers with a bit more time on their hands, the Canary Islands are accessible from Spain via a ferry from either Huelva or Cádiz.
 The trip will take anywhere from 32 to 42 hours.
-Although all islands of the archipelago have airports, the busiest airport is Tenerife South Airport (TFS) which is an international airport.
-Most citizens from the Schengen area do not need to pass any kind of control, making travel very breezy.
+Although all islands of the archipelago have airports, the busiest airport is Tenerife South Airport (TFS), an international airport.
+Most citizens from the Schengen area do not need to pass any control, making travel very breezy.

 Spain Cruise Tips